-After graduating with my Master’s in Philosophy from Brandeis University outside of Boston, I moved to Los Angeles to pursue my Ph.D. at UCLA’s Department of Political Science.
+After graduating with my Master’s in Philosophy from Brandeis University outside of Boston, I moved to Los Angeles to pursue my Ph.D. at UCLA’s Department of Political Science where I am now a Ph.D.
+Candidate.
 I hope to stay in academia and continue to do what I love most: inspire students to achieve all they can.
-When I am not tutoring, teaching at UCLA or doing my own research, I love traveling, basketball and going on hikes around the Southland.
+When I am not tutoring, teaching at UCLA or conducting my own research, I love traveling, basketball, and hiking.

 MY TEACHING EXPERIENCE

 One aspect of my time in education that has made me a better tutor is that I have worked with students at many different levels of our education system.
-I spend much of my time with undergraduate students in college, which I believe has given the students I tutor a new perspective that better prepares them for their entrance exams, hones their written skills and readies them for success in college.
-During this time, I have tutored and taught various subjects from Test Preparation to Government to World and US History.
-I endeavor to impart this breadth to my students in order to provide a broader perspective on the subject matter we are studying.
-I have been tutoring in Los Angeles and Boston for a combined five years now and I have served as a Teaching Apprentice for undergraduate courses at both UCLA and Brandeis University.
+I spend much of my time with undergraduate students in college, which I believe has given the students I tutor a new perspective that better prepares them for their entrance exams, hones their written skills, and prepares them for success in higher education.
+During this time, I have tutored and taught various subjects from AP Government and Politics, AP US History, AP World History, Philosophy, Debate, Humanities, and College Admissions.
+I endeavor to impart my breadth of experience to my students to provide a broader perspective on their subject matter.
+I have been tutoring in Los Angeles and Boston for a combined ten years and I have served as a Lecturer and Teaching Apprentice for undergraduate courses at both UCLA and Brandeis University.

 MY TEACHING STYLE